Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-The main legislation that establishes corporate financial reporting requirements in Nigeria is the Companies and Allied Matters Act of 1990 (CAMA) and its subsequent amendments.
-The CAMA outlines the formation, operation, and dissolution of companies, as well as the requirements for corporate accounting, auditing and financial reporting.
+The main legislation that establishes corporate financial reporting requirements in Nigeria is the Companies and Allied Matters Act 2020 (CAMA 2020).
+CAMA outlines the formation, operation, and dissolution of companies, as well as requirements for corporate accounting, auditing, and financial reporting.

 Accounting Framework

-All companies are required to prepare annual financial statements in accordance with standards issued by the Financial Reporting Council of Nigeria (FRC) established by the Financial Reporting Council of Nigeria Act of 2011 (FRC Act).
-FRC is responsible for setting both private and public sector accounting standards and ensuring compliance with financial reporting requirements, among other functions.
-Under the FRC Act, accounting standards adopted by FRC must be in line with the standards issued by the IASB.
+All companies are required to prepare annual financial statements in accordance with standards issued by the Financial Reporting Council of Nigeria (FRC), established under the Financial Reporting Council of Nigeria Act 2011 (as amended).
+The FRC is responsible for setting both private and public sector accounting standards and ensuring compliance with financial reporting requirements, among other functions.
+Under the FRC Act, accounting standards adopted by the FRC are required to be aligned with standards issued by the International Accounting Standards Board.

 Auditing Framework

-Appointment of the auditors of regulated entities is subject to the approval of the respective regulators, to whom audited financial statements must be submitted on a periodic basis.
+Appointment of auditors of regulated entities is subject to approval by the respective sector regulators, to whom audited financial statements must be submitted periodically.

 -